ryoe/okcruby.github.io/README.markdown

 git pull --rebase
 ```

 Then make your changes and commit (to the source branch).
-The to deploy
+Then to deploy
 you can run:

 ```